Universal541/brianreymore/src/content/essays/rights-and-responsibilities.md

 One good teacher matters.

+One functioning farm matters.

 One honest community leader matters.

-One farm matters.

 One addiction recovery story matters.